cameroncondry/cbc-kitten-scientists/README.md

 #### Resources

-Auto-crafts the following resources when resource is at 95% capacity, will only use 50% of total resources:
+Crafts the following resources when at 95% capacity, will only use 50% of total resources:

 - wood
 - beam